DRIVEN BASE

 Human Rights Promotion System

-To address the wide range of human rights topics, in addition to our appointed chief human resources officer (CHRO), we have formed a dedicated team to promote initiatives within the Company.
-The team is embedded in the Human Resources Division but includes members from many relevant divisions, such as corporate strategy, procurement, legal affairs, and compliance.
+To address the wide range of human rights topics, in addition to our appointed chief human resources officer (CHRO), Yasuhiko Yamazaki, who also serves as an executive vice president, we have formed a dedicated team to promote initiatives within the Company.
+The team is embedded in the Human Resources Division but includes members from many relevant divisions, such as the Corporate Strategy, Procurement, and Legal Affairs and Compliance divisions.
 Through collaboration, we create activity plans, share initiatives among divisions, and provide information on the latest social trends regarding human rights.

-Reports from the team for promoting human rights initiatives, including on plans for activities based on the Human Rights Policy and the status of their progress, are shared in a timely manner with the Management Deliberation Meeting and other committees.
+Reports from the team for promoting human rights initiatives, including on plans for activities based on the Human Rights Policy and the status of their progress, are shared on a regular basis with the Sustainability Meeting.
 We have also set up an advisory board with officers from relevant divisions to advise on initiatives and support the smooth progress of activities.

 International circumstances regarding human rights, legislative trends, and expectations of companies change rapidly, and details of companies’ responses to these issues have been growing in complexity and scope.
 Accordingly, we exchange information and hold discussions with external stakeholders, such as third-party institutions, Group companies, and the sustainability divisions of other companies with expertise in human rights to accurately understand information and appropriately make judgments.